sportstensor/sportstensor/README.md

 ```
 Note: you might need to adjust "python" to "python3" within the `vali_auto_update.sh` depending on your preferred system python.

+Additionally, validators can use the flag `--neuron.batch_size X` to set a different batch size for sending requests to miners.

 #### Run basic validator with PM2
 ```bash
 pm2 start neurons/validator.py --name Sportstensor-validator -- \